jcolag/entropy-arbitrage/2020-01-20-bicker-crud.md

 ## Plan A

 After [last week]({% post_url 2020-01-13-bicker-1 %})'s easy wins, I started out this past week thinking I would nibble at *Bicker* around the edges.
-Create some quick controllers and views and dump out a working [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) foundation to build the rest of the user interface on.
+Create some quick controllers and views and dump out a working {% wiki Create,_read,_update_and_delete|CRUD|en %} foundation to build the rest of the user interface on.

 {% pull ...I stupidly made a whole bunch of fields in my database models required... %}